Updated 9-9-15 to reflect Mark Patton’s upcoming documentary

 1. Why didn’t Wes Craven return?

 Wes Craven never intended to create a new horror franchise with an endless string of sequels.
 His version of Nightmare on Elm Street was supposed to end with Nancy waking up and realizing everything, including Freddy, had been a dream.
-It was Shaye who overruled him, and added in an ending leaving it open for Freddy for return.
-It was the culmination of a series of disagreements which had resulted in Craven actually stepping aside to let Shaye shoot a couple of the scenes himself.
+It was Shaye who overruled him and added in an ending leaving it open for Freddy for return.
+This was the culmination of a series of disagreements which had resulted in Craven actually stepping aside to let Shaye shoot the infamous staircase scene himself.

 While Wes Craven was not invited back, he was reportedly allowed to read the script and offer his notes, notes which went ignored since they carried an unmistakable subtext of, “Please, DO NOT produce this screenplay.”